Charter Schools - Funding

 Public schools in Texas receive state funds based on the average daily attendance (ADA) of students.
 This process is the same for independent school districts and for open-enrollment charter schools.
 The Foundation School Program (FSP) is the source for these funds.
-See Charter School Finance page for more information.
+See the Charter School Finance page for more information.

 Unlike independent school districts, open-enrollment charter schools do not receive funds from local tax revenue.
-Charter schools also do not have access to state facilities allotments.

 Open-enrollment charter schools may accept charitable donations from private sources and other public sources.
 Any donations must be voluntary and cannot be a condition for admission or continued enrollment.